pts/minilibc686/README.md

-# minilibc686: libc and tools for creating size-optimized, statically linked Linux i386 and i686 programs
+# minilibc686: libc and tools for creating size-optimized, statically linked i386 and i686 programs for Linux and FreeBSD

-minilibc686 is a minimalistic, size-optimized C runtime library (libc) targeting Linux i386 and i686, for building statically linked ELF-32 executable programs. minilibc686 is batteries-included: it contains all necessary tools (e.g. the compiler driver *minicc*, C preprocessor, C compiler, assembler, linker) for building size-optimized Linux i386
+minilibc686 is a minimalistic, size-optimized C runtime library (libc) targeting the i386 and i686 CPUs, primarily Linux (but also FreeBSD), for building statically linked ELF-32 executable programs. minilibc686 is batteries-included: it contains all necessary tools (e.g. the compiler driver *minicc*, C preprocessor, C compiler, assembler, linker) for building size-optimized Linux i386